belle2/tools/doc/index-01-tools.rst

    installation-tools
    installation-local

+Alternatively you can use `Jan's docker container`_ to get the Belle II software, for example on Mac or Windows machines.

 .. _cvmfs-setup:

-Setup Of the Belle II Software
+Setup of the Belle II Software
 ------------------------------

 The command ::